UPDATED: AUGUST 24, 2022 | 1 MIN READ

 Once you reach the age of 50, you need to get a colonoscopy to screen for colon cancer.
 Colonoscopies are not annual and are only recommended every ten years.

-Do I really need to have an annual physical exam?
+Do I need to have an annual physical exam?

-You may not necessarily need an annual physical examination every year if you’re healthy.
+You may not necessarily need an annual physical examination if you’re healthy.
 However, it’s essential to maintain a regular doctor who understands your long-term health history, so getting an annual checkup can benefit you.
+Our exam checklist can help you better prepare!

 What blood tests should be done for your annual physical exam?